-Love Island has gripped the nation – and maybe even the world – with everyone from Paris Hilton to Holly Willoughby admitting they are fans of the show.
-But while you may think you know everything there is to know about all your favourite contestants, here at HELLO! we have discovered all the secrets behind-the-scenes, from how many cameras there are to which surprising guests have access to the famous Majorca villa, where contestants including Dani Dyer, Jack Fincham and Megan Barton-Hanson are staying.
-And with still over three weeks until the final, we just can't wait to see what else is in store.
+Love Island has gripped the nation over the last couple of weeks with everyone from Holly Willoughby to Jake Quickenden admitting they are fans of the show.
+But while you may think you know everything there is to know about all your favourite contestants, here at HELLO! we have discovered all the secrets behind-the-scenes, from how many cameras there are to which surprising guests have access to the famous Majorca villa, where contestants including Yewande, Michael and Curtis are staying.
+And with plenty of time before the final, we just can't wait to see what else is in store.

 We haven't met all the contestants